 What is a SIC Code?

 A company’s Standard Industrial Classification (SIC) code is a four-digit code that identifies a company’s industry and the specific subcategories within that industry.
 The government created the SIC system in 1937 to standardize data collection when classifying business establishments.
+Government agencies like the Department of Labor, Chamber of Commerce, and Census Bureau wanted a way to track and report industry trends.

 The SIC code system consists of eleven top-level categories.
 The first two numbers in the code identify the industry for the business.
 The last two digits drill down to the specific areas within that industry.